Ammaar-Alam/doorUnlocker/readme.md

-Here's a detailed and comprehensive README file for your GitHub repository:

----

 # Smart Dorm Door Control System

 This repository contains the code, schematics, and documentation for a smart dorm room door control system.
 The system uses an Arduino Nano RP2040 Connect, a motor driver (L298N), and a DC motor to remotely open and close a dorm room door.
 The project leverages Arduino IoT Cloud for remote control via WiFi and Bluetooth Low Energy (BLE).